MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-skypeforbusiness-admin-center.md

 - **Microsoft Teams guest messaging settings**: Control the messaging capabilities for guest accounts in Microsoft Teams.
 - **Federation settings**: Manage the federation between tenants for Microsoft Teams and Skype for Business.
 - **User management**: Assign policies and configure user accounts.
 - **Audio conferencing**: Configure dial-in numbers and settings for Skype for Business and Microsoft Teams.

-## Settings migrated to the new Microsoft Teams & Skype for Business Admin Center

-Your existing settings for General, Email integration, Custom cloud storage, Calls and Meetings, and Messaging in Microsoft Teams (see image below) will be migrated to the new Microsoft Teams & Skype for Business Admin Center (also known as the new Admin portal) over the next few months.
+Your existing settings for General, Email integration, Custom cloud storage, Calls and Meetings, and Messaging in Microsoft Teams have now been migrated to the new Microsoft Teams & Skype for Business Admin Center (also known as the new Admin portal) over the next few months.

 > [!NOTE]
 >You’ll continue to use the Groups dashboard in the Office 365 Admin center for configuration related to **Teams and channels**.
 Settings for **Apps** will remain in the Teams area of the Office 365 Admin center and will be migrated later.